Bastogne Leaders take the mountains by storm

 |0

-This work, Bastogne Leaders take the mountains by storm [Image 15 of 15], by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Bastogne Leaders take the mountains by storm, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT